Bintanath

-Bintanath (or Bentanath) was the firstborn daughter and later Great Royal Wife of the Egyptian Pharaoh Ramesses II.
+Bintanath (also Bentanath) was a daughter and later Great Royal Wife of the Egyptian Pharaoh Ramesses II, born by his second spouse Isetnofret.

 Family

-Bintanath was likely born during the reign of her grandfather Seti I. Her mother was Isetnofret, one of the two most prominent wives of Ramesses II.
+Bintanath was likely born during the reign of her grandfather Seti I. Her mother, most likely, was Isetnofret, One of the earliest wives that Ramesses II had during his time as crown prince.
 Her name is Semitic, meaning Daughter of Anath, referring to the Canaanite goddess Anath.
-She had at least three brothers, Ramesses, Khaemwaset and Merneptah and a sister who was named Isetnofret after their mother.
+She had at least three brothers, Ramesses, Khaemwaset and Merneptah, no full sisters.
+Princess Isetnofret has been considered by some scholars to be her full sister because of the name; however, in the New Kingdom, this name—praising the goddess Isis—was very common across all social classes, and women in artisan village families were often given this name.
+Moreover, Princess Isetnofret does not appear on either of the two family stelae, indicating that she was not her full sister.

-Bintanath had a daughter who appears on the paintings in her tomb in the Valley of the Queens.
-She is unnamed there but according to Joyce Tyldesley it is possible that her name was also Bintanath and she married the next pharaoh, Merneptah.
+Joyce Tyldesley once proposed that Bintanath had a daughter who was also named Bintanath, and she married the next pharaoh, Merneptah.
 According to Tyldesley, a statue of Merneptah in Luxor mentions "the Great Royal Wife Bintanath", who is, possibly, this daughter, since it is unlikely that the older Bintanath married Merneptah when both of them were well over sixty.
 However, it is entirely possible that Bintanath never married Merenptah and used the "Great Royal Wife" title only because she was entitled to it due to her first marriage.

+According to the tomb paintings, Bintanath was once thought to have had a daughter.
+However, since McCarthy’s 2011 study of all the queens’ tombs of the Nineteenth and Twentieth Dynasties, this theory has been rejected.
+The “King’s Daughter” who appears in her tomb is more likely a manifestation of Bintanath’s own soul, much like how the Book of the Dead often depicts the same individual in different forms of age within a single scene.